rigetti/forest-benchmarking/docs/superoperator_representations.rst

 This is simply the reverse of the Kraus to Choi procedure.

-Given the Choi matrix :math:`\mathcal C` we find it's eigenvalues :math:`\{\lambda_i\}` and vectors :math:`\{|M_i\rangle\rangle \}`.
+Given the Choi matrix :math:`\mathcal C` we find its eigenvalues :math:`\{\lambda_i\}` and vectors :math:`\{|M_i\rangle\rangle \}`.
 Then the Kraus operators are